Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Importing Cloudinary delivery URLs for product feeds

-If using Option 1, all your media is stored in Cloudinary, so when creating product feeds from SFCC, you need to obtain information about the product images from Cloudinary.
+If using Option 1 - media directly uploaded to Cloudinary, all your media is stored in Cloudinary, so when creating product feeds from SFCC, you need to obtain information about the product images from Cloudinary.

 The Import Image Path and Alt Text job gets the public IDs of all the product catalog primary images in Cloudinary and stores them in the 'large' view type for the product and variants in SFCC.
 This has the added benefit of being able to see product images in the Business Manager so you can easily see the product you're working with.